We are excited to announce the five Fellowships awarded through our 2016 Fellowship Program!

 The Processing Foundation was founded in 2012 after more than a decade of work with the original Processing software.
 The Foundation’s mission is to promote software literacy within the visual arts, and visual literacy within technology-related fields — and to make these fields accessible to diverse communities.
 Our goal is to empower people of all interests and backgrounds to learn how to program and make creative work with code, especially those who might not otherwise have access to these tools and resources.

 The Processing Foundation is specifically invested in expanding the communities of technology and the arts to include and support those who have not had equal access because of their race, gender, class, sexuality, and/or ability.
-We sponsor a fellowship program that funds exploratory research and community-based projects, partner with like-minded organizations to make our software accessible to diverse constituencies, produce public events that provide platforms for collaboration between our contributors, and take part in panels and talks that spread the word about the need for diversity in these fields.
+We sponsor a Fellowship Program that funds exploratory, creative, and technical research; support an Initiatives Program, which focuses on nurturing diverse communities and their specific projects; produce public events that provide platforms for collaboration between our contributors; and take part in panels and talks that spread the word about the need for diversity in these fields.

 Please consider donating to the Processing Foundation to help us advance the role of programming within the visual arts.